Rome always wanted to rule,

 That it had to come to this cannot be surprising; the patriotic sources of law are explained from Roman law, the legal literature deals almost exclusively with foreign law, the contracts and wills contain more and more Roman legal clauses, the parties are represented in judicio by persons who begin with Roman artificial terms and formulas, with meaningless phrases, then pass over to Roman legal rules and finally to quotations from the corpus juris.
 Where the foreign element thus gains the upper hand on all sides, the unlearned lay judge, who understands nothing of these things that are completely new to him, must finally concede his place to the learned judge.because every time he is presented with questions that he cannot comprehend.

-This change, however, did not take place suddenly, but gradually, and Stölzel has shown that the people themselves withdrew the administration of justice from the "jurors judging according to reason, wit, and discretion, in order to transfer it to a freely elected arbitrator judging according to scientific rules and learned in the law".
+However, this change did not occur suddenly, but rather gradually, and Stölzel showed that the people themselves took jurisdiction away from the lay judges, who judge according to reason, wit and discretion, in order to give it to a freely elected, jurisprudential arbitrator who judges according to scientific rules transmitted".
 At first the doctores juris became presidents of the ecclesiastical courts; towards the end of the 14th century and in the course of the 15th century they were given seats in the imperial land, court and chamber courts, in which the emperor had the appointment.
 From the end of the 14th century, the cities also took legal consultants into service, who acted as assessors of the city courts and had to enlighten the aldermen when the the patriotic sources of law were no longer sufficient.
 In the course of the 15th century, however, they have not yet driven the latter out of the city courts.

 This permanent application was a consequence of the establishment of the Imperial Chamber Court.
 The organization of this court had a decisive influence on the lower colleges, and even if patriotic law was still applied in these, they had to follow the principles of foreign law as soon as the highest instance for the entire empire based its decisions on them, if they did not always want to see their pronouncements destroyed in the appellate instance and if the unity of the administration of justice was not to be completely disturbed.